 Upon successful completion of this scheme, you’ll earn your degree in Civil Engineering.

-After this, you could progress into roles such as:
+After this, you could progress into any of these roles:

 - Engineering Technician

 - Assistant Engineer

 - Assistant Operations Officer